Toyota Corolla Common Problems and Solutions

 Problem:

-You are using a very large amount of oil.
+You are consuming a very large quantity of oil.

 Solution:

-This will be a problem with your piston rings.
-Toyota rolled out a lot of Corollas with defective piston rings, and the fault is not going to be covered under warranty.
-The good news is that you will always be able to find inexpensive piston rings on the BreakerYard spare parts list, and replacing the defective ones is incredibly easy.
+This could cause problems with your piston rings.
+Toyota released many Corollas with faulty piston rings, and the issue won't be covered under warranty.
+The good news is that you can always find affordable piston rings on the BreakerYard spare parts list, and replacing the faulty ones is very straightforward.

 Difficulty level